-In the four sections that follow, we explore four different views of proof assistants, each contributing a perspective on what successful interaction with them should look like.
+In the four sections that follow, we explore four different views of proof assistants, each contributing a perspective on what interaction with them looks like.
 These perspectives are overlapping, representing processes that are often taking place simultaneously, though at different levels of resolution and involving complementary features of the proof assistant.